 3 Now known as the Water Services Licensing Act 1995; short title changed (see note under s.
 1).

 4 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 Pt.
-6 reads as follows:

-“

-Part 6 — Review

-17. Review

-(1) Each relevant Minister is to carry out a review of the operation and effectiveness of the amendments made by this Act as soon as is practicable after the expiration of 3 years from the commencement of this Act.

-(2) The relevant Ministers are to prepare a joint report based on the review and, as soon as is practicable after the report is prepared, cause it to be laid before each House of Parliament.

-(3) In this section —

-relevant Minister means a Minister responsible for the administration of an Act amended by this Act or the Minister responsible for the administration of the Town Planning and Development Act 1978.

-”.
+6 is a review provision that is of no further effect.

 5 The Economic Regulation Authority Act 2003 s.
 63(1), which gives effect to Sch.
 3, reads as follows:

-“

 63. Transitional and saving provisions